5 SIMPLE Strategies That Attract Orioles! (2025)

 For example, here is a video of one of my favorite feeders for orioles:

-View Price - Amazon
+View Price - Chewy

 I love that it can feed THREE different foods at one time!
 The feeder holds nectar in the bottom dish, which birds access by sticking their beak through the four feeding ports.
 On the top orange lid, there are four small cups where jelly can be placed.
 Lastly, the metal rod used for hanging the feeder can be used to skewer half oranges (not pictured in the above video).